TsungTseTu122/CapstoneProject-aviation-trajectory-analysing/README.md

 pip install -r requirements.txt
 ```

-3. Preprocess Synthetic Data (Optional)
+3. Use the Provided Preprocessed Data
-You can either use the preprocessed dataset or regenerate it using:
-`python src/synthetic data pre-processing.py`
-If you wish to preprocess the synthetic data yourself, use the provided Excel file `(df_traj_tr_data_export_20241012_1047541.xlsm)`.
+For convenience, we provide a fully preprocessed dataset to streamline replication.

 4. Modify Paths in `train3.py` and `test3.py`

-By default, `train3.py` assumes that datasets and the pre-trained model are stored in a specific directory:
+By default, `train3.py` assumes that datasets and the pre-trained model are stored in a specific directory used when working on local computer:
 ```
 sys.path.append(os.path.join(os.getcwd(), 'C:/Users/Michael/Desktop/Y2 S2/DATA7903-Data Science Capstone Project 2B/dataset and pre-trained model/pre-trained model'))
 ```